LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-27-inverse-transform-sampling.md

     return inv_cdf_func
 ```

-I extract the pdf (a pmf would also work here) then calculate the cumulative sum, equivalent to a finite Riemann sum, diving by the max value (which should be the last but dw) such that the cdf values range from $$\approx 0$$ to 1[^1].
+I extract the pdf (a pmf would also work here) then calculate the cumulative sum, equivalent to a finite Riemann sum, dividing by the max value (which should be the last, but don't worry) such that the cdf values range from $$\approx 0$$ to 1[^1].

-[^1]: Presuming that we only sample in the range of the given inputs we can think of this as the complete domain, the final value should correspond to one hence the division.
-We could also take this step out if you are sure your distribution is properly normalised
+[^1]: Presuming that we only sample in the range of the given inputs, we can think of this as the complete domain.
+The final value should correspond to one, hence the division.
+We could also take this step out if you are sure your distribution is properly normalized.

 ### Continuous Approx Case